Hypomyces chrysospermus: Distribution and habitat

 Hypomyces chrysospermus is found in North America, and Europe, where it is common.
 It is common in the southwest of Western Australia, where it is found in forest and coastal plant communities.
 It is also found in the Eastern Chinese provinces of Hebei, Jiangsu, Anhui, and Fujian.

-Usage
+Toxicity and uses

-As mentioned earlier, H. chrysospermus is not edible and may be poisonous.
-The bolete eater is used in Chinese herbal medicine to stop and heal external bleeding, primarily through direct, topical application of the spore onto open wounds or cuts.
+H. chrysospermus is not edible and may be poisonous.
+It is used in traditional Chinese medicine to stop bleeding, primarily via topical application onto open wounds.

+Cadmium tolerance in fungi

+Fungi have demonstrated an ability to effectively absorb heavy metals, which has increased interest in using them for low-cost and efficient pollution remediation in heavily contaminated environments.
+H. chrysospermus tolerates cadmium by expressing specific genes in response to cadmium stress, helping it absorb and resist heavy metal pollution.
+Notably, it activates 1,839 genes related to membrane functions and metal transport.